jmintb/blog/content/programming_language_1.md

 Before diving in, I want to make it clear that I am not(yet) an expert in compiler and language development.
 I have a bit of experience from my bachelor project which involved implementing a JIT compiler for a language developed by my university.
 This experience made me hungry for more and served as inspiration for all sorts of ideas I want to try out.
 I will make plenty of mistakes and have to learn along the way.
-By documentation the process you can learn from my mistakes as well :)
+By documentating the process you can learn from my mistakes as well :)

 ## Overview